 Log into your WordPress site’s admin dashboard and navigate to WP Offload Media’s settings page via the Settings menu.

-In the Delivery section of the settings that are currently configured to deliver public media via Amazon CloudFront, click the switch to turn on Private Media.
+In the Delivery Settings panel where the settings delivering public media via Amazon CloudFront can be seen, click the switch to turn on Serve Private Media from CloudFront.

-You should now see 3 new fields, CloudFront Key Pair Access Key ID, CloudFront Private Key File Path and Private Path.
+You should now see 3 new fields, Public Key ID, Private Key File Path and Private Bucket Path.

-In the CloudFront Key Pair Access Key ID field enter the “Access Key ID” that you saw when you created your CloudFront key pair.
+In the Public Key ID field enter the ID that you saw when you uploaded your public key to CloudFront.

 Click the Save Changes button to proceed.

 WP Offload Media now prompts you to move any already offloaded private media to the new private path.
-Say “Yes” unless you have some reason to keep your private objects where they are.
+Say “Begin Move” unless you have some reason to keep your private objects where they are.